isabella232/search-promote.en-1/help/c-appendices/c-faq.md

  -->

-The following are common questions regarding feature implementations in [!DNL Search&Promote] on a website:
+The following are common questions regarding feature implementations in [!DNL Search&amp;Promote] on a website:

 * [Why are my business rules not running?](../c-appendices/c-faq.md#section_7FEB60383D8A4B11A60DFF9067274699)
 * [Why do I have problems scheduling indexing, errors starting indexing, and issues starting staged indexing?](../c-appendices/c-faq.md#section_E05758193DF5436784B0145839989F75)